-Argentina’s President Mauricio Macri signed a decree that modifies the country’s immigration law in a way that will speed up the deportation process and bar entry into the country for foreigners guilty of serious crimes, the Official Bulletin of the Nation said on Monday.
+Argentina’s President Mauricio Macri signed a decree that modifies the country’s immigration law in a way that will speed up the deportation process and bar entry IGNORE INTO the country for foreigners guilty of serious crimes, the Official Bulletin of the Nation said on Monday.

 “Faced with the recent notorious acts of organized crime, the government has had enormous difficulties in enacting deportation orders against foreign nationals as a result of the complex, repetitive procedures that in some cases can take seven years to process,” Macri said.